 Policies restricting benefits for immigrants have impacts extending to the neighborhoods in which immigrants reside.
 For example, community clinics, hospitals, and local health agencies, upon which community members depend, could see fall-offs in funding that could lead to less capacity to serve patients.
 George Washington University estimates a shortfall of up to $624 million in revenue for community health centers in the coming year alone—meaning 538,000 fewer patients seen, both U.S. born and immigrant alike.

 While all undocumented immigrant adults and most documented immigrant adults do not qualify for or make use of federally-funded programs, changes to the public charge policy and uncertainty over how it will now be interpreted are driving moms and dads to avoid food aid, healthcare services, and even programs like Head Start for their kids.

-California United Ways pledge to work with every community member and stakeholder to combat the fear and confusion documented, undocumented, and mixed status families face.
+California United Ways pledges to work with every community member and stakeholder to combat the fear and confusion documented, undocumented, and mixed-status families face.
 We will help to make clear that WIC, school meals, child care, and other benefits, such as Pell Grants, as well as state and locally funded non-cash benefits will not trigger the public charge rule.
 More importantly, we will urge all caregivers to sign up for benefits that can help their kids today, and make them more successful in the future.

-That said, we welcome court challenges to the final rule, and hope these are successful.
+That said, we welcome court challenges to the final rule and hope these are successful.